jonmiles/bootstrap-treeview/README.md

 Whether or not to highlight the selected node.

-### onhoverColor
-String, [any legal color value](http://www.w3schools.com/cssref/css_colors_legal.asp).
-Default: '#F5F5F5'.

-Sets the default background color activated when the users cursor hovers over a node.

 ### levels
 Integer.
 Default: 2

 Sets the number of hierarchical levels deep the tree will be expanded to by default.

+### multiSelect
+Boolean.
+Default: false

+Whether or not multiple nodes can be selected at the same time.

 ### nodeIcon
 String, class name(s).
 Default: "glyphicon glyphicon-stop" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 Sets the default icon to be used on all nodes, except when overridden on a per node basis in data.

+### onhoverColor
+String, [any legal color value](http://www.w3schools.com/cssref/css_colors_legal.asp).
+Default: '#F5F5F5'.

+Sets the default background color activated when the users cursor hovers over a node.

 ### selectedColor
 String, [any legal color value](http://www.w3schools.com/cssref/css_colors_legal.asp).
 Default: '#FFFFFF'.